quicwg/base-drafts/draft-ietf-quic-http.md

 # QUIC Advertisement

-A server advertises that it can speak HTTP/QUIC via the Alt-Svc ({{!RFC7838}}) HTTP response header, using the ALPN token defined in
+A server advertises that it can speak HTTP/QUIC via the Alt-Svc ({{!RFC7838}}) HTTP response header (or the semantically equivalent Alt-Svc HTTP/2 Extension Frame Type), using the ALPN token defined in {{connection-establishment}}.
-{{connection-establishment}}.

 Thus, a server could indicate in an HTTP/1.1 or HTTP/2 response that HTTP/QUIC was available on UDP port 443 by including the following header in any